-Stem - Loosely ascending, to 1.2 m, branched, pubescent with short, curly hairs.
+Stem - Loosely ascending, sometimes reclining on other vegetation, to 1.2 m, sometimes multiple from a spreading base, branched, pubescent with short, curly hairs.

-Inflorescence - Flat-topped panicles of heads at branch tips.
+Inflorescence - Flat-topped panicles of flowering heads at branch tips.

-Flowers - Disk florets 13-25 per head.
-Corollas pale pink or lavender to nearly white.
+Flowers - Ray florets absent.
+Disk florets with the corollas pale pink to purple.
 Pappus of numerous capillary bristles.
-Rays absent.

 Flowering - August - October.